-We are expecting a litter November 27, 2014.
-Our dame Abby and our sire Ash are the parents, we are expecting blue, silver and grey.
+Our puppies are finally here!
+We had a litter of 10 pups: 4 blue males, 4 silver-grey males, and 2 silver-grey females.
+Our dame Abby and our sire Ash are the parents.
 Both parents have NAVHDA titles, please visit their pages for more information.

 Here at Helvete-Hund our Dogs are our Passion.
 Every free minute we have the whole family and all the Dogs head out to train or play, in the off season, and its no Man or Dog left behind during hunting season.
 We are avid hunters and being so our dogs spend a good 50 days or more hunting each year.

 We strive to raise and train premium field dogs of German Standard.
 Our dogs are hunt tested, through NAVHDA.